Backyard Farming for Everyone: Get Started Easily Today

-Fruits like watermelons, the various types of cantaloupe, and Crenshaw melons are good examples.
-If weather permits, you should also consider stone fruits like peaches, plums, and apricots.
+Fruits like all types of watermelon, the various types of cantaloupe, and Crenshaw melons are good examples and places to start.
+If weather permits, you should also consider stone fruits like most types of peaches, plums, and apricots.
 Berries, apples, and pears are also a favorite among backyard farmers.

 This is the last category of produce which consists of foods that are rich in vitamins.
-Salad vegetables like lettuce, tomatoes, spinach, onions, and peppers are all great sources of micronutrients.
+Salad vegetables like lettuce, tomatoes, types of spinach, onions, and peppers are all great sources of micronutrients.

 If you don’t feel confident, you can start with a simple kit of sprouting seeds and see the results in a few days.